Foods high in sodium

 Phytates and oxalates

 Phytates and oxalates are usually found in very small amounts.
-If your diet is high in calcium, you don't need to worry or make any adjustments.
+If your diet is rich in calcium, you don't need to worry or make any adjustments.

 Foods containing phytates include: Plant foods; Nuts; Whole grains; Dried beans; Seeds...

-Foods containing oxalate include: Most plant foods; Tea; Rhubarb; Spinach...
+Foods containing oxalates include: Most plant foods; Tea; Rhubarb; Spinach...

 Foods rich in vitamin A

 Research has found that if you get too much of a certain form of vitamin A called pre-retinol, your bones are more likely to weaken.
-Foods high in retinol include: liver and liver products such as cod liver oil, liver pâté,...
+Foods that contain high levels of retinol include: liver and liver products such as cod liver oil, liver pâté,...

-Vitamin A also comes in the form of beta carotene, which does not have a negative effect on bones.
+Vitamin A also comes in the form of beta-carotene, which does not have a negative effect on bones.
 If you have osteoporosis, vitamin A is still an essential part of your diet and therefore does not need to be avoided completely.
-Try limiting foods high in vitamin A to once a week.
-If this is difficult, try reducing your portion size.
+Try to limit foods high in vitamin A to once a week.
+If this is difficult, try reducing the portion size.

 Source: https://kinhtedothi.vn/nhung-loai-thuc-pham-gay-loang-xuong.html